meltingturret/cf-api-specification/GOALS.md

 Another option would be to put a
 [REST API written in golang](https://nordicapis.com/7-frameworks-to-build-a-rest-api-in-go/) in front of the CF CLI.
 There is also a [golang client module available](https://github.com/cloudfoundry-community/go-cfclient).
+To support this option there is also an [OpenAPI Generator for golang](https://openapi-generator.tech/docs/usage/).

 ## References
 * [CF CLI](https://github.com/cloudfoundry/cli)